lukewaite/laravel-queue-aws-batch/README.md

 ## Laravel Queue for AWS Batch
-This package is currently built out for Laravel 5.1 as most of my work relies LTS builds.
+This package is currently built out for Laravel 5.1 as most of my work requires use of LTS builds.
 Support will be coming for 5.4.

 ### Usage
 1. Your Laravel application will need to be dockerized and pushed into a container registry of your choice.
 The `ENTRYPOINT`